-- To assist the Director in determining the beneficiary of Student Travel Grant(STG) Program by responding to the inquiry from the applicants and notifying the results to the applicants. - To coordinate APB meetings by arranging the meeting time schedule, reserving the meeting room and food, and encouraging APB officers and the (potential) AP Regional ComSoc members to attend the meeting. - To prepare reports for APB meetings and the International Development Council (IDC) meetings. - To record the meeting minutes of the APB meetings. - To keep all APB documents and records. - To substitute the Director and to attend the meetings requested by the AP Director. - To gather information from the ComSoc boards, councils, and committees. - To coordinate the mutual interests and the cross-boundary issues among APB Committees. - To keep contacts with the APB officers and the AP office. - To do other activities for secretaries requested by the Director.
+- a) to assist the Director in determining the beneficiary of Student Travel Grant(STG) Program by responding to the inquiry from the applicants and notifying the results to the applicants. - b) to coordinate APB meetings by arranging the meeting time schedule, reserving the meeting room and food, and encouraging APB officers and the (potential) AP Regional ComSoc members to attend the meeting. - c) to prepare reports for APB meetings and the International Development Council(IDC) meetings. - d) to record the meeting minutes of the APB meetings. - e) to keep all APB documents and records. - f) to substitute the Director and to attend the meetings requested by the AP Director. - g) to gather information from the ComSoc boards, councils, and committees. - h) to coordinate the mutual interests and the cross-boundary issues among APB Committees. - i) to keep contacts with the APB officers and the AP office. - j) to do other activities for secretaries requested by the Director.

-5.11.5.3 Treasurer(s)
+4.3 Treasurer(s)